dodecaphonic/fixturizer/README.md

       }
     ]

-This is pretty straightforward, I think.
+As you can see, the objects' properties match _TodoItem_'s, a characteristic that makes writing data fixtures in Fixturizer pretty straightforward.

 #### Nested Types

+One common situation is building objects with other nested objects.
+You need to build a complex object graph without getting pieces from different data sources and going about manually filling the slots up, so I felt this should be a pretty simple use case.

-Let's say you want to attach a file to a _TodoItem_.
+For the sake of an exemple, let's say you want to attach a file to a _TodoItem_.
 You could define _Attachment_ like this:

     class Attachment
     {